International Master of Science in Advanced Mineral Resources Development

 Applicants who are English native speakers or graduated from a degree programme with English as the language or instruction are exempt from this regulation!

 Description of the specific motives for the application for the master programme.
 One page maximum.

 Include any subject-relevant work experience and extracurricular activities (two pages maximum)

 - Chinese and Vietnamese applicants need to submit an APS certificate (Akademische Prüfstelle) along with the application for admission

 TU Bergakademie Freiberg

-(Montanuniversitaet Leoben and TU Bergakademie Freiberg only accept applications which are sent by post and arrive not later than January, 31st.
+(TU Bergakademie Freiberg only accepts applications which are sent by post and arrive not later than January, 31st.
 Do not apply by e-mail!)

 Students will be screened for eligibility by an international committee.
 The international committee consists of two representatives from each partner university.

 The committee will award the maximum number of programme places available for the respective academic year to applicants who meet the admission requirements:

 - Type of previous studies: students with a focus in the field of mining are given priority